Video Marketing Analytics

 Once you post a video, you can use video marketing analytics to see how your audience responded to it.
 You can monitor different metrics to indicate each video’s success, including how many people saw it and how much engagement it generated.

-Video sharing platforms like YouTube provide tools to analyze different aspects of your videos, and you can also use Google Analytics to monitor traffic from video sites, as well as how on-page videos impact your site.
+Video sharing platforms like YouTube provide tools to analyze different aspects of your videos, and you can also use Google Analytics to monitor traffic from video sites, engagement metrics to help determine the best time to post on YouTube, as well as how on-page videos impact your site.

 Which metrics should you monitor?